Niki Lauda: Return to racing

-Lauda qualified third, one place behind Hunt, but on race day there was torrential rain, and Lauda retired after two laps.
-He later said that he felt it was unsafe to continue under these conditions, especially since his eyes were watering excessively because of his fire-damaged tear ducts and inability to blink.
+Lauda qualified third, one place behind Hunt.
+However, on race day there was torrential rain, and Lauda retired his car after two laps.
+He later said that he felt it was unsafe to continue under those conditions, especially since his eyes were watering excessively because of his fire-damaged tear ducts and inability to blink.
 Hunt led much of the race before his tyres blistered and a pit stop dropped him down the order.
-He recovered to third, thus winning the title by a single point.
+He recovered to place third in the race, thus winning the title by a single point.

 Lauda's previously good relationship with Ferrari was severely affected by his decision to withdraw from the Japanese Grand Prix, and he endured a difficult 1977 season; he won the championship through consistency rather than outright pace.
 Lauda disliked his new teammate, Reutemann, who had served as his replacement driver.
 Lauda was not comfortable with this move and felt he had been let down by Ferrari.
 "We never could stand each other, and instead of taking pressure off me, they put on even more by bringing Carlos Reutemann into the team."
-Having announced his decision to quit Ferrari at season's end, Lauda left earlier after he won the Drivers' Championship at the United States Grand Prix because of the team's decision to run the unknown Gilles Villeneuve in a third car at the Canadian Grand Prix.
+Having announced his decision to quit Ferrari at season's end, Lauda left earlier, after he won the Drivers' Championship at the United States Grand Prix, because of the team's decision to run the unknown Gilles Villeneuve in a third car at the Canadian Grand Prix.